vilgot-huhn/themeKI/README.md

 ```

 ### 3. Test it out with simulated data
 Test it out with simulated data.
 If you get `warnings()` it probably means the font installation didn't work.

-*Be aware* you may need to rerun the font installation in new R sessions.
+In that case you may need to rerun the font installation `font_add_google("DM Sans")`  in new R sessions.

 ```
 library(ggplot2)